6 precautionary measures to reduce the risks of smoking-related fires

 - Replace your detectors every 10 years.

-- Choose the right time and place to smoke
+3. There’s a right time and place to smoke

-If possible, smoke outdoors, in an area protected from wind and equipped with deep and stable ashtrays.
+Smoke outdoors, in an area protected from wind and equipped with deep and stable ashtrays.

 - When you’re tired or have taken medication or consumed any alcohol.
-If you fall asleep, you’re likely to start a fire
+If you fall asleep, you’re likely to start a fire.

-- On a mattress or couch because the material is highly flammable
+- On a mattress or couch because the material is highly flammable.

-- Never leave lit cigarettes unattended.
+4. Never leave lit cigarettes unattended

-- Dispose of ashes and stubs properly.
+6. Dispose of ashes and stubs properly

 - Always place your ashes and stubs in safe ashtrays, both indoors and out.
 The ashtray should be stable and designed to keep the ashes within the ashtray.